 (5) In this clause —

-“reviewing authority” means a person prescribed by the regulations to be a reviewing authority for the purposes of this clause.
+reviewing authority means a person prescribed by the regulations to be a reviewing authority for the purposes of this clause.

 22. Manner of grouping members of the workforce

 (1) Consultations about the establishment or variation of a designated work group must be directed principally at the determination of the manner of grouping members of the workforce —